 Hluboká, Český Krumlov.
 Summer home of the Schwarzenbergs, dominant dynasty of South Bohemia, the Gothic Revival mansion of Hluboká is sumptuously furnished.
 The adjacent regional art collection has good medieval and 20th-century Czech works.
 Clustered around a bend in the upper reaches of the Vltava, Český Krumlov is a highly picturesque little town.
 The hilltop castle was largely rebuilt in the 16th and 18th centuries; among its treasures are a hall painted with masked revellers, an excellently preserved theatre and a formal garden.

 Jindřichův Hradec, Třeboň.
-Jindřichův Hradec is a pretty little town whose extensive aristocratic residence is notable for its Renaissance parts, in particular a beautiful rotunda.
-At the heart of a district of lakes formed in the Middle Ages to cultivate fish, Třeboň is another delightful little town, still partly walled.
+Jindřichův Hradec is a small, pretty town whose extensive aristocratic residence is notable for its Renaissance parts, in particular a beautiful rotunda.
+At the heart of a district of lakes formed in the Middle Ages to cultivate fish, Třeboň is another delightful town, still partly walled, home to the Neo-Gothic Schwarzenberg mausoleum.

 Kratochvíle, Plzeň.
 Secluded within a walled garden amid particularly lovely countryside, Kratochvíle is the finest Renaissance villa in the country.
 Continue to West Bohemia.
 The centre of the city of Plzeň adheres to its 13th-century grid plan; Gothic cathedral, the world’s third largest synagogue (1880s) and varied street frontages.
 Overnight Mariánské Lázně.